xrdocs/ncs5500/_tutorials/introducing-400ge-on-ncs5500-series.md

 ### Hardware

 It will be mandatory to upgrade the fabric cards and the fan trays in the chassis before any 400GE line card insertion.
-We differentiate the new fan trays and fabric cards by the "v2" at the end of the product IDs:
+We differentiate the new fan trays and fabric cards by the number "2" at the end of the product IDs:
 - NC55-5508-FC2 / NC55-5516-FC2
 - NC55-5508-FAN2 / NC55-5516-FAN2

 These PIDs are available today for 8-slot and 16-slot chassis, but not for 4-slot chassis.
 It will come in the roadmap (contact your favorite Cisco representative if you have urgent needs).

 A few notes on these parts:
 - they are supported since version IOS XR 6.6.25 but you will need a newer release for the 400GE line cards.
-With 6.6.25, you can still insert them and benefit from the lower power consumption
+With 6.6.25, you can still insert them and benefit from the lower power consumption with cards based on Jericho and Jericho+
 - we don't support in-service migration.
 You'll have to shut down the chassis and replace them.
 - we can't mix different generations
 	- v2 Fabric Cards can only operate with other v2 Fabric Cards